MANY dentists believe their CPA will uncover embezzlement.

 They were not hired to look for it.

-When year end rolls around, most dentists will engage their CPA to perform what is called a compilation engagement (sometimes referred to as “Notice to Reader”)
+When year end rolls around, most dentists engage their CPA to perform what is called a compilation engagement (sometimes referred to as “Notice to Reader”)

-Compilation Engagement [$-$$]
+The CPA Compilation Engagement

 A compilation is the most basic accounting service and provides no assurance.